Home

 Portable TV

-Sony was the first company to mass-produce portable televisions, called the Sony Watchman.
-They were never as big of a hit as, say, the Walkman, because of their limited number of channels.
-They were used in the 1960s and 1970s.
+Sony was the first company to mass-produce portable televisions when it released the Sony Watchman in 1982.
+They were never a huge hit due to their limited number of channels.

 Pager

 Before cell phones, people used pagers, also called “beepers,” when they needed to reach someone right away.
-The paging system forwarded incoming calls or emails to the pager in the form of a number to call or text message.
+Early pagers displayed phone numbers to call back; text and email functions appeared later in the 1990s.

-Pagers remain one of the most reliable forms of communication available, and some doctors still use them.
+Because pagers remain one of the most reliable forms of communication available, some doctors still use them when on call.
 There is no delay in delivery, the network doesn’t get overloaded, and there are no dead zones.

 Discman